ikskuh/SDL.zig/README.md

 /// This is similar to the *C import* result. pub fn getNativeModule(sdk: *Sdk) *Build.Module;

+/// Returns a module with the raw SDL api with proper argument types, but no functional/logical changes
+/// for a more *ziggy* feeling, with Vulkan support!
+The Vulkan module provided by `vulkan-zig` must be
+/// provided as an argument.
+/// This is similar to the *C import* result. pub fn getNativeModuleVulkan(sdk: *Sdk, vulkan: *Build.Module) *Build.Module;

 /// Returns the smart wrapper for the SDL api.
 Contains convenient zig types, tagged unions and so on. pub fn getWrapperModule(sdk: *Sdk) *Build.Module;

+/// Returns the smart wrapper with Vulkan support.
+The Vulkan module provided by `vulkan-zig` must be
+/// provided as an argument.
+pub fn getWrapperModuleVulkan(sdk: *Sdk, vulkan: *Build.Module) *Build.Module;

 /// Links SDL2 to the given exe and adds required installs if necessary.
 /// **Important:** The target of the `exe` must already be set, otherwise the Sdk will do the wrong thing! pub fn link(sdk: *Sdk, exe: *LibExeObjStep, linkage: std.Build.LibExeObjStep.Linkage) void;

+/// Links SDL2 TTF to the given exe.
+/// **Important:** The target of the `exe` must already be set, otherwise the Sdk will do the wrong thing! pub fn linkTtf(sdk: *Sdk, exe: *Compile) void;
 ```

 ## Dependencies